mehulg25/mehulg25.github.io/_projects/Restaurant-Reviews.md

     url: "/pdf-asset/DBMS_Presentation.pptx"
 ---
 To cope with all the sleepless nights in pursuit of finishing my gazillion submissions, I rely on caffeine.
 NO, it doesn't help one bit!
-I think it's all in my head
-But atleast all my Starbucks trips gave me the idea to take up this project

-The aim of this project is to analyze the reviews and tips given by customers to evaluate Starbucks Coffeehouses in and around College Park area
+I think it's all in my head.
+But atleast all my Starbucks trips gave me the idea to take up this project.
+The aim of this project is to analyze the reviews and tips given by customers to evaluate __Starbucks Coffeehouses__ in and around College Park area.

 ![starbucks-image](/assets/images/projects/starbucks.jpg)